FAQ (COVID – 19)

 - Resources (COVID-19)

-Can I take my A, B, or M exam remotely?
+Since Cornell will have a hybrid fall semester, can I still take my A, B, or M exam remotely?

-- Proctor Requirements The proctor requirement for remote exams (A, B, and M) has been waived for tests occurring during the remainder of Spring 2020.
+- Proctor Requirements The proctor requirement for remote exams (A, B, and M) has been waived.
 Although we believe a proctor for A exams continues to have value for fields where the model has been an on-site, no-notes, monitored exam, we also believe that it is essential that we adhere to social distancing guidelines and remote work practices for those who may be asked to proctor.
 Under the current circumstances we ask that special committees design and administer the A exam in a way that will not require proctoring while preserving standards of academic integrity.

 - Students should enter Remote via Zoom in the Exam Location field on the form.